didarmurad2019/KIDs-AI/ML-KIDs/README.md

 In this engaging and beginner-friendly bootcamp, students will learn how to use real machine learning tools to solve exciting problems — no prior experience needed.
 <br>

-# What Students Will Learn  🧠:
+# 🧠 What Students Will Learn:
 <br>
 Core concepts of machine learning
 <br>